Easy Shakshuka Recipe (VIDEO)

 Shakshuka Video Tutorial

 If you enjoyed this video for Breakfast Shakshuka, please subscribe to our Youtube Channel (P.S.
 Click the BELL icon so you can be the first to know when we post a new video).
-Thanks for subscribing!

 What is Shakshuka?

-- Unsalted Butter – to saute onion
+- Unsalted Butter – used to saute onion.
+You can sub with olive oil if you prefer.

-- Onion – we use a yellow onion, but a vidalia or sweet onion would also work
+- Onion – we use a yellow onion, but a Vidalia or sweet onion would also work

-- Tomatoes – use canned whole peeled tomatoes
+- Tomatoes – use canned whole peeled tomatoes.

 - Salt – brings out the flavor of tomatoes